suong4554/490-Servers/README.md

 In order to test version control, log in as sudo into the version control server (192.168.1.50).
 Once logged in, change directories to the "*/var/www/html/*" folder and type in "*php request.php*".
 This will display an output of all possible commands which are self explanatory.
 The commands are:
 ######COMMANDS#########
 #getDev (Packages Dev environment into the version control (called by "*php request.php getDev*"))
-#toDev  (Pushes Version control specified version to Dev (called by "*php request.php toDev <version here>*", if no version is specified, defaults to most recently uploaded version))
+#toDev  (Pushes Version control specified version to Dev (called by "*php request.php toDev &lt;version here>*", if no version is specified, defaults to most recently uploaded version))
 #getQA (Packages QA environment into the version control (called by "*php request.php getQA*"))
-#toQA (Pushes Version control specified version to QA (called by "*php request.php toQA <version here>*", if no version is specified, defaults to most recently uploaded version))
+#toQA (Pushes Version control specified version to QA (called by "*php request.php toQA &lt;version here>*", if no version is specified, defaults to most recently uploaded version))
 #getProd (Packages Prod environment into the version control (called by "*php request.php getProd*"))
 #toProd (Pushes Version control specified version to Prod (called by "*php request.php toProd <version here>*", if no version is specified, defaults to most recently uploaded version))
-#showVersion (Shows all versions in stored in the version control system and their details such as file location and date created,  "*php request.php showVersion <version here>*")
+#showVersion (Shows all versions in stored in the version control system and their details such as file location and date created,  "*php request.php showVersion &lt;version here>*")
-#deleteVersion (Deletes a version specified, called by "*php request.php deleteVersion <<version here>>*")
+#deleteVersion (Deletes a version specified, called by "*php request.php deleteVersion &lt;version here>>*")